Schur-Positivity of Short Chords in Matchings: Refinements of the bijection

-Theorem~\ref{thm:knuth like equivalent iff same core} implies the following result: \begin{corollary} If a set $\M \subseteq \M_N$ is closed under the Knuth-like equivalence then it is Schur-positive with respect to $\Short$.
-Moreover, if $\M$ is a Knuth-like equivalence class then its generating function is
+Theorem~\ref{thm:knuth like equivalent iff same core} implies the following result: \begin{corollary} If a set $\M \subseteq \M_N$ is closed under Knuth equivalence then it is Schur-positive with respect to $\Short$.
+Moreover, if $\M$ is a Knuth equivalence class then its generating function is

 where $k$ is the number of unstable chords of some arbitrary matching $m \in \M$. \end{corollary}